 Eva Schloss joins many courageous individuals who work tirelessly to end the violence and bigotry that continue to plague our world.
 Eva’s story reminds us that the creative spirit is stronger than fear, that the power of good is immeasurable, and that love makes a difference.

 This evening is presented by the Chabad Center for Jewish Life in partnership with Oregon Jewish Museum and Center for Holocaust Education, and Portland State University Harold Schnitzer Family Program in Judaic Studies.

 Next Gen News –

-3. If you are interested to be on the Next Gen “social group” email list to be notified about movies, events, outings etc. of interest, please email Nurit Kahana at email@example.com
+2. If you are interested to be on the Next Gen “social group” email list to be notified about movies, events, outings etc. of interest to go to together, please email Nurit Kahana at email@example.com

-4. Debbi Montrose is our Next Generations Group Survivor and OJMCHE liaison, as we are open to Survivors at any of our events and participate in many OJMCHE events.
+3. Debbi Montrose is our Next Generations Group Survivor, Jewish Family and Child Services, and OJMCHE liaison, as we are open to survivors at any of our events.
 If you are a survivor or refugee and would like to receive notices from Debbi directly, please email her at firstname.lastname@example.org.
 Thank you Debbi for taking on the important role.